The Best Day Hikes in Taiwan + Tips

 Book accommodation well in advance

 Although some hikes in this guide are a short trip from Taipei, you will need to book accommodation further afield.
 If you are traveling to more touristy spots such as Alishan or Taroko Gorge, it’s a good idea to book accommodation a few weeks ahead of time.
-You might also want to consider visiting during the week instead of weekends to miss the crowds.
+You might also want to consider visiting during the week instead of over weekends to skip the crowds.

 Buy a local SIM card